Prepare for mapping your site

 If you are involving multiple classes or year groups, liaise with colleagues to agree how to divide up and schedule the activities.

-Each habitat category has a dedicated resource page, with instructions for educators, activity sheets to download and print, a printable flowchart to identify the habitats and a link to the habitat mapper tool.
+Each habitat category has a dedicated resource page, with instructions for educators, activity sheets to download and print, a printable flowchart to identify the habitats and a link to the Habitat Mapper tool.

 - Ground without plants